deanstein/CinderellaCityProject/README.md

 	- ExtractTexturesFromCubeMap.cs
 		- Adds a menu option in Window -> CubeSplitter, which allows for extracting the texture files from a CubeMap for editing
 		- Downloaded from a 3rd party on the Unity forums (attribution in code)
-	- LightingSettingsHelper.cs
-		- Not currently used; contains API examples for accessing and modifying a Scene's Lighting Settings via script (probably should be removed)
 	- RenderCubeMapWizard.cs
 		- Adds a menu option in GameObject -> Render to Cubemap, which creates a Cubemap from the position of an object in space
 		- Each FPS Character Scene should have a "CubemapPosition" object, which needs to be selected when running "Render to Cubemap" - temporary cameras are added to this object in order to generate the Cubemap